 Britain’s record on Covid-19 vaccinations – vaccinating more people than the rest of Europe combined – has reminded us all of the importance of an ambitious and agile state which controls its own regulation.
 We can use progressive regulation to push new boundaries from AI to fintech, from life sciences to gene editing.

 We can also be ambitious with our new global partnerships, particularly in the Indo Pacific.
-Our new trading freedom means British can join the CPTPP, the Comprehensive and Progressive Agreement for Trans-Pacific Partnership.
-Already the largest trade agreement by population, if the US joins, it will be the largest economic free trade agreement in the world.
+Our new trading freedom means Britain can join the CPTPP, the Comprehensive and Progressive Agreement for Trans-Pacific Partnership.
+Already the largest trade agreement by population, if the US joins, it will be the largest free-trade agreement in the world.
 Our trade agreement with Japan, the world’s third-largest economy includes some of the most cutting edge digital free trade provisions anywhere in the world.
-And we can do more to collaborate with our Indo Pacific partners from space development alliances and green finance, to protecting our shared values.
+And we can do more to collaborate with our Indo Pacific partners from space alliances to green finance to protecting our shared values.

 The pandemic has shown us that we need to modernise our state, address regional inequality, and build in resilience for the next global shock.
 It has also highlighted our strengths – from genomic sequencing to the full financial firepower of the British Treasury standing behind our businesses and workers.
 And of course, the scientific community which has developed an affordable vaccine for the world at the Oxford Jenner Institute.